1NF1N18Y/smartloopfix/INSTALL.md

-Building SmartLoopAI
+Building Halfy
 =============

-See doc/build-*.md for instructions on building the various elements of the SmartLoopAI Core reference implementation of SmartLoopAI.
+See doc/build-*.md for instructions on building the various elements of the Halfy Core reference implementation of Halfy.